 “This is the first time that all 54 of these cases have been evaluated systematically,” says George Armelagos, an anthropologist at Emory University and coauthor of the appraisal.

 “The evidence keeps accumulating that a progenitor of syphilis came from the New World with Columbus’ crew and rapidly evolved into the venereal disease that remains with us today.”

-The appraisal was led by two of Armelagos’ former graduate students: Molly Zuckerman, who is now an assistant professor at Mississippi State University, and Kristin Harper, currently a post-doctoral fellow at Columbia University.
+Two of Armelagos’ former graduate students led the work: Molly Zuckerman, who is now an assistant professor at Mississippi State University, and Kristin Harper, currently a postdoctoral fellow at Columbia University.